 The First Passover

 Activities + ResourcesDownload All

 I'm sure that most of you have played with a yo-yo.
 A yo-yo is a simple toy, but it is a lot of fun.
 Some people can make the yo-yo do amazing tricks, but the main thing a yo-yo does is go up and down, up and down.
-That is also a good picture of some people too...even you and me.
+That is also a good picture of some people, too...even you and me.
 We all have our "ups and downs," don't we?
 Sometimes we are happy and sometimes we are sad.
-We may be hard working one day and lazy the next.
+We may be hardworking one day and lazy the next.
 We may be honest one day and dishonest the next.
 Can you think of other ways that we have "ups and downs?”

 God gave Moses instructions on how his own people were to prepare for the last plague.
 He said that every family was to take a one-year-old lamb, one that was perfect in every way, and prepare a meal.
 They were to take some of the blood from the lamb and smear it on the sides and tops of the doorway of their houses.

-God said, "I will go through the land of Egypt on this night and strike down every firstborn in the land of Egypt, whether human or animal, and bring judgment on all the gods of Egypt.
-The blood will serve as a sign on the houses where you live.
-When I see the blood I will pass over you—no harm will touch you when I strike the land of Egypt.
+God warned the people that there was going to be a lot of death in the land.
+God said to His people, "The blood will serve as a sign on the houses where you live.
+When I see the blood I will pass over you—no harm will touch you when I strike the land of Egypt.”
+(Up)